-Part of the excitement of the Michigan Family Support Council’s annual fall conference is our annual silent auction of items generously donated by various businesses, organizations, groups, and individuals.
+Part of the Michigan Family Support Council’s annual fall conference is our annual silent auction of items generously donated by various businesses, organizations, groups, and individuals.
 Proceeds from the auction are awarded to a charitable children’s organization chosen by the MFSC and are also utilized for scholarships to training conference attendees.

 Silent Auction History

 Since 2004, the Michigan Family Support Council conducted successful and very rewarding silent auction events at its Annual Fall Training Conference in Boyne, Michigan.
 MFSC partnered with many different agencies over the years to raise funds in support of Michigan families.